jimon/fgdesignpatterns21/markdown/e7_interpreter.md

 Our first compiled program!

-## What if were running the instructions?
+## What if we were running the instructions?

 ::: columns
 :::: column